 One is reminded of the slightly risqué story of the signal sent by Admiral Sir Andrew Cunningham to Vice-Admiral Sir James Somerville in 1940, on the occasion of the latter being awarded the KBE, to add to the KCB he already held “Fancy, twice a knight: and at your age too!”
 At the end of his life, Roberts was six times a knight, as well as a peer and member of the Order of Merit.

 To be strictly accurate, when he died his correct title was Field Marshal Earl Roberts of Kandahar and Pretoria, but in the British peerage it is customary to address Barons, Viscounts and Earls as ‘Lord’ in everyday speech.

-[Line 1] Bahadur an Anglo-Indian word, from the Hindi, meaning ‘hero’, or ‘champion’.
-[Oxford English Dictionary].
-It was used as an unofficial honorific, meaning a great man.
+[Line 1] Bahadur From the Hindi, meaning ‘brave’, or ‘valiant.’
+It was used as an unofficial honorific for a great man.

 [Line 3] Kandahader a Kiplingism, recognising the achievement of his march to Kandahar in Afghanistan, and the victory which immediately followed it.